gwu-cs-sysprog/lectures/11/01_lecture.md

 - Use the previous program as groups, one user compiling the file on the server, and the other running it.
     What do you observe?
 	Recall that you can use `id` to print out both of your ids and groups.
-	You might want to `cp test_setid ~` to make it more easily accessible from your home directory
+	You might want to `cp get_uidgid ~` to make it more easily accessible from your home directory
 - What happens if we enable the program to create files while using the `set-*-id` bits?
     Use the following program, set it as setuid, and have on of your peers create files, and `ls -l` to see who owns them.